-I write regularly for the magazines Practical Family History and Family Tree Magazine in the UK, and Internet Genealogy and Discovering Family History in North America.
-I’ve also written for Ancestors, Family History Monthly and Who Do You Think You Are in the UK, and Family Chronicle and Everton’s Genealogical Helper in North America.
-You’ll also find me in the Family and Local History Handbook.
+I’ve written for the magazines Practical Family History, Family Tree, Your Family Tree, Ancestors, Family History Monthly and Who Do You Think You Are in the UK, and Internet Genealogy, Family Chronicle, Everton’s Genealogical Helper and Discovering Family History in North America.
+I’ve also contributed to the Family and Local History Handbook (9th-12th editions).

 My own family history

 When I was a small boy, my maternal grandparents had a large family Bible, which was wrapped up in brown paper and kept under a bed!
 Every now and then, I’d ask if we could get it out and look at the list of baptisms that had been recorded in it back in the late 19th century.
 Much later, when I had children of my own, I actually got round to tracing my ancestors.
 That was over 30 years ago.